TranNhatTan14/Obsidian/Work/Research/AMR.md

 - Sequeces Composition
 	- GC content: Plasmids and chromosomes from the same species may have different GC content. (but when split into contig this information maybe change, how about relatives in [plASgraph2])
 - k-mers
-	- 3-5 k-mers can help capture specific motifs or sequence patterns that are more feequent in plasmid (antibiotic resistance genes) or chromosome (essential genes)
+	- 3-5 k-mers can help capture specific motifs or sequence patterns that are more frequent in plasmid (antibiotic resistance genes) or chromosome (essential genes)